yatharth25/android_dynamic_icon/README.md

 ## Caution*

 * Using this feature on some android versions will cause your app to kill (it will crash the first time you change the icon, next time it won't).
-* You can use a dialog box before changing icon telling that app will restart after changing icon for better UX.
+* You can use a dialog box before changing app icon telling that app will restart after changing icon for better UX.